2006 ICC World Cricket League Africa Region Division Two

 The 2006 ICC World Cricket League Africa Region Division Two was a cricket tournament in Tanzania, taking place between 23 April and 27 August 2006.
 It gave five African Associate and Affiliate members of the International Cricket Council experience of international one-day cricket and formed part of the global World Cricket League structure.

 The top team, Tanzania, was promoted to Division 1.
+Tanzania played Mazambique, Nigeria, Zambia and Botswana.

 Teams

 There were 5 teams that played in the tournament.
 These teams were non-test member nations of the African Cricket Association.
 The teams that played were: